Helping the homeless during hot weather

-It's hot out there!
-As the temperatures climb, we want to remind everyone to keep an eye out for the safety and well-being of the City's most vulnerable residents.
-Extremely hot weather poses hardships for homeless people, especially those who are elderly or disabled, struggle with alcohol or drug addiction, suffer from medical conditions such as diabetes or high blood pressure, or who take medications that cause sensitivity to the hot sun.
+When the weather turns extremely hot and humid this summer, we want to remind everyone to keep an eye out for the safety and well-being of the City's most vulnerable residents.
+Extremely hot weather poses hardships for homeless people, especially those who are elderly or disabled, struggle with alcohol or substance abuse issues, those who suffer from medical conditions such as diabetes or high blood pressure, or who take medications that cause sensitivity to the hot sun.

 Please read the following tips and help us to keep everyone safe this summer.

 If a person in need approaches you, or you observe someone who needs help and you believe this may be a medical or safety emergency, please contact 911 immediately.

 Passed Out or Suffering from the Heat and Sun?